 In the event a Certificate has not yet been completed by a presently serving member of a public body, the member should complete and submit the Certificate at the earliest opportunity to be considered in compliance with the law.

 Click to download and print a copy of the Certification Document .

-This Guide is intended to be a clear and concise explanation of the Open Meeting Law's requirements.
-The complete law, as well as the Attorney General's regulations, training materials, advisory opinions and orders can be found on the Attorney General's Open Meeting website, http://www.mass.gov/ago/openmeeting.
-Local and state government officials, members of public bodies and the public are encouraged to visit the website regularly for updates, as well as to view additional Open Meeting Law materials.
+This Guide is intended to be a clear and concise explanation of the Open Meeting Law’s requirements.
+The complete law, as well as the Attorney General’s regulations, training materials, and determinations and declinations as to complaints can be found on the Attorney General’s Open Meeting website, http://www.mass.gov/ago/openmeeting.
+Members of public bodies, other local and state government officials, and the public are encouraged to visit the website regularly for updates on the law and the Attorney General’s interpretations of it.

 With certain exceptions, all meetings of a public body must be open to the public.
 A meeting is generally defined as “a deliberation by a public body with respect to any matter within the body’s jurisdiction.”
 As explained more fully below, a deliberation is a communication between or among members of a public body.

 These four questions will help determine whether a communication constitutes a meeting subject to the law:

 1) is the communication between or among members of a public body;